-GPU (also referred to as GPGPU) behaves as a coprocessor to a CPU and therefore require a minimum of one CPU core.
+GPU (also referred to as GPGPU) behaves as a coprocessor to a CPU and therefore requires a minimum of one CPU core.
 When determining token usage for Abaqus utilizing a GPU, count the number of desired CPU cores and then count a single-GPU as a single core.

 As an illustration, to run Abaqus Standard on a single-GPU, the total token count required is 6 which is equivalent to 2 cores.
 Minimum GPU requirement is CUDA Compute Version 3.0 or higher.
-Abaqus Certified GPU List

 GPU’s have revolutionized high-performance computing (HPC) for Abaqus simulations.
 A significant economic advantage of GPU computing for Abaqus is that a single-GPU which contains hundreds or thousands of CUDA cores will consume one token while a CPU with only a few cores will each consume a token.
 With fewer tokens required to achieve the same simulation throughput when compared to a pure CPU-based system, overall cost can be reduced.
 For more information including the benefits of GPU computing, visit Abaqus performance on Nvidia GPU’s.

 Request a quote to purchase new or additional Abaqus tokens, email us at firstname.lastname@example.org, or call us at (760) 635-0076.